Assistant Professor of Strategic Management

 His primary research focus is on how categorization processes—the various cognitive mechanisms that people use to make sense of the social world — shape social evaluation and performance of organizations in markets.

 Another aspect of Romain’s research draws on his broader interest in questions related to sustainability.
 To address them, he uses experimental methods and large-scale empirical approaches to explore topics such as the performance of alternative forms of organizing, impact investing and, more broadly, how organizations can integrate Sustainable Development Goals (SDGs) in their strategies.

 Prior to joining academia, Romain spent several years studying the intricacies of complex organizational dynamics at a French social enterprise, working on topics such as urban development and human rights/ equality.

-His work has been published in Organization Science and Research in the Sociology of Organizations amongst others.
+His work has been published in Organization Science, The Strategic Entrepreneurship Journal, the Strategic Management Journal, and Research in the Sociology of Organizations amongst others.